Ventolin

 How long does a Ventolin inhaler last?

-Ventolin is a rescue inhaler which is taken as and when needed.
-Each Evohaler contains 200 actuations while each Accuhaler contains 60 doses (blisters) of Ventolin.
+Ventolin is a rescue inhaler that is taken as needed.
+Each Evohaler contains 200 actuations, while each Accuhaler contains 60 doses (blisters) of Ventolin.

 Can I take Ventolin alongside other inhalers?